-Advertised Development - where Council, in addition to notification, places an advertisement in a local newspaper and a sign on the subject land advising of the submission of a development application.
-The commencement of the exhibition period is taken to be the day the notice is first published in a newspaper.
+Advertised Development - where Council, in addition to notification, advertises the development application on Council's website and places an advertisement in a local newspaper and a sign on the subject land advising of the submission of a development application.
+The commencement of the exhibition period is taken to be the day the notice is first published in a newspaper on Council's website.
 The conclusion of the exhibition period is based on the required number of consecutive days (as outlined in this Plan), inclusive of weekends, following the commencement of the exhibition period.
 For the purposes of this Plan, Public Holidays that apply to the State of NSW are excluded from the exhibition period.